mangate/SelfGPT/README.md

 2. Install the requirements using `pip install -r requirements.txt`

-3. Set and account on [OpenAI](https://beta.openai.com/) and get your API key.
+3. Set an account on [OpenAI](https://beta.openai.com/) and get your API key.

 4. Add the API key to the `config.yaml` file.